tensorflow/datasets/docs/add_dataset.md

 ## Reading downloaded data and generating serialized dataset

-When using `GeneratorBasedDatasetBuilder` base class, the `_generate_examples` method generates the records to be stored for each split, out of the original source data.
+When using `GeneratorBasedDatasetBuilder` base class, the `_generate_examples` method generates the examples to be stored for each split, out of the original source data.
 With the previous example, it will be called as:

 ```python